Govt to soon declare national tourism policy: Minister Reddy | Law-Order

 - India

-The Centre will soon declare a national tourism policy and is also planning a global tourism investment summit, Union minister G Kishan Reddy said on Monday.
+The government is planning to hold a global tourism investment summit and will soon declare a national tourism policy, Union minister G Kishan Reddy said on Monday.

+He also said there is a tremendous scope for promoting spiritual tourism in Jammu and Kashmir.

-He, along with Union minister Jitendra Singh and India's G20 Sherpa Amitabh Kant, was addressing a press conference at SKICC here after the culmination of a side event on 'Film Tourism for Economic and Cultural Preservation' as part of the three-day third Tourism Working Group Meeting of the G20.
+Reddy was addressing a press conference at SKICC here after the culmination of a side event on 'Film Tourism for Economic and Cultural Preservation' as part of the three-day third Tourism Working Group Meeting of the G20.
+Union minister Jitendra Singh and India's G20 Sherpa Amitabh Kant were also present at the presser.

 ''We are going to soon declare national tourism policy for India.
 We are planning global tourism investment summit,'' Reddy, the minister for Culture and Tourism, said.